 Submit the following ATF Form 1 Application to:

 Bureau of Alcohol, Tobacco, Firearms and Explosives

 - TWO COPIES of your completed ATF Form 1

 - Fingerprint cards on FBI Form FD-258

 - Extra info for “yes” answers to Section 11 (if applicable)

-- Check for $200 for all NFA firearms except AOWs, they are only $5 (unless paying by credit card)
+- Check for $200 for all NFA firearms made.
+(AOWs are only $5 for transfers)

 The wait times for the ATF Form 1 vary depending on ATF’s backlog but they generally take at least a few months.
 The good news is that they are almost always faster than an ATF Form 4.
 This means that it is faster to make your own SBR on a Form 1 than it is to buy an SBR on a Form 4.It's faster to make your own SBR at home with an ATF Form 1 than it is to buy an SBR on an ATF Form 4!
 Click To Tweet